New lawsuit aims to invalidate travel ban for seasonal residents

 Budden said the situation seasonal residents currently face reveals an "inconsistency" in how COVID-19 restrictions are being applied.

-While Newfoundland residents, no matter their point of departure, are guaranteed entry, seasonal residents are automatically shut out, despite people like the Koehlers, for whom Budden argued travel to the province would be "demonstrably less risky."
+While Newfoundland and Labrador residents, no matter their point of departure, are guaranteed entry, seasonal residents are automatically shut out, despite people like the Koehlers, for whom Budden argued travel to the province would be "demonstrably less risky."

 Mobility rights infringed?